 Please note: Application cycle is currently closed.

 CMA supports the creation of new works by professional U.S.-based jazz artists and helps assure that these compositions will be heard through live performances and recordings.
 The New Jazz Works program has provided support for more than 170 works that reflect the multiple styles of contemporary jazz.

-Supported by the Doris Duke Charitable Foundation
+The New Jazz Works program is funded by the Doris Duke Charitable Foundation.

 Presenter Consortium for Jazz

 Presenter Consortium for Jazz provides support to consortiums of three U. S. presenters that collectively engage up to three professional U.S. jazz ensembles (consisting of 2-10 musicians each) to perform at each presenter’s venue.
-Incentives are available to each consortium that invites one of the CMA New Jazz Works grantee ensembles to perform its entire CMA commission.
+Incentives are available to each consortium partner that invites one of the CMA New Jazz Works grantee ensembles to perform its entire CMA commission.